 Anatomy of Intervertebral Disc

-It is an avascular structure and also it doesn’t have nerve supply
+It is soft and gelatinous and is the inner core of the disc.
+It is an avascular structure and also it doesn’t have a nerve supply.

 - a breakdown of cartilage, the tissue that cushions the joints

 - a bulging disc, known as a herniated disc